miamarichka/WebWonder/README.md

-# WebStudio Landing Site
+# WebWonder Landing Site

-Welcome to the WebStudio Landing Site project!
+Welcome to the WebWonder Landing Site project!
 This web application serves as a landing page for a fictional web studio.
 It provides information about the services offered, showcases the team members, displays a portfolio of past projects, and allows users to get in touch through a contact form.

 # Features
 1. Responsive Layout: The web app is designed to be accessible and visually appealing on mobile phones, laptops, and desktops.